NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

     window, useful with a large number of images).

 --zoom-proj-win (*double double double double*)
-    Zoom to this proj win on startup.
+    Zoom to this proj win on startup (:numref:`image_bounds`).
 It is assumed that the images are georeferenced.
 Also accessible from the *View* menu.

 --colorize
     Colorize input CSV files (must set ``--min`` and ``--max``).